harmony-one/h/progress/artem-kolodko.md

+2025-09-05 Fri: implemented method in bot API to calculate real wallet earnings, using only archival RPC node data for balances.
+Looking at solitions to reduce the impermanent loss.

 2025-09-04 Thu: redeployed LP bot with fresh wallet address; debugging issue with with some of the LP statistics data not matched with blockchain Collect and Burn events data

 2025-09-03 Wed: added LP impermanent loss value in calculation of lpNetPnL, lpAPR and netApr in the bot statistics